-In our capacity as Bond Counsel, we have reviewed: (a) the Constitution of the Commonwealth, the Act and certain of the annual capital budget bills and bond authorization Philadelphia • Reading Wilkes-Barre • Valley Forge • Lehigh Valley • Harrisburg • Lancaster • Scranton • Cherry Hill • New York • Wilmington bills referenced above; (b) certified copies of the Resolutions; (c) an opinion of the Honorable Kathleen G. Kane, Attorney General of the Commonwealth; (d) certificates executed by the Commonwealth and its Loan and Transfer Agent for the Bonds as to the execution and authentication of the Bonds; (e) a certificate of the Auditor General of the Commonwealth regarding the Commonwealth's compliance with the debt limitation contained in Section 7(a)(4) of Article VIII of the Constitution; (f) the proceedings of the Commonwealth in connection with the issuance of the Bonds; (g) a specimen copy of the Bonds; (h) the Tax Certificate executed and delivered pursuant to the provisions of the Code and the regulations applicable thereto; (i) a completed and executed Form 8038-G to be filed with the Internal Revenue Service; (j) the Certificate of , as representative of the purchasers of the Bonds (the "Purchaser"), dated the date hereof; and (k) the other documents, certificates and opinions executed and delivered at the closing held this day.
+We have examined and relied on the proceedings relating to the authorization and issuance of the Bonds, including, among other things: (a) the Constitution of the Commonwealth, the Act and certain of the annual capital budget bills and bond authorization bills referenced above; (b) certified copies of the Resolutions; (c) an opinion of the Honorable Kathleen G. Kane, Attorney General of the Commonwealth; (d) certificates executed by the Commonwealth and its Loan and Transfer Agent for the Bonds as to the execution and authentication of the Bonds; (e) a certificate of the Auditor General of the Commonwealth regarding the Commonwealth's compliance with the debt limitation contained in Section 7(a)(4) of Article VIII of the Constitution; (f) various other certificates executed by the Commonwealth, including a certificate with regard to Sections 103 and 141 through 150 of the Internal Revenue Code of 1986, as amended (the "Code"); and (g) the Form 8038-G of the Commonwealth with respect to the Bonds.
+In rendering our opinion, we have assumed the accuracy of and not undertaken to verify the factual matters set forth in such certificates and other documents by independent investigation and have relied on the covenants, warranties and representations made by the Commonwealth in such certificates and in the Resolutions and other financing documents.